nutjob-laboratories/erk/README.md

 ## Some of the options are weird...why is there a profanity filter?!
 Both my parents were teachers, and all of my grandparents were teachers.
 Having the ability to configure **Ərk** to run in a classroom environment was (and is) one of my goals.
 That's part of the reason why I've included configuration options to "lock down" **Ərk** while it's running (like the ability to disable command input, remove GUI menus, disable most customization and features, and, yes, hide profanity).

+## Who is writing Ərk?
+Currently, it's just me.
+My name is Dan Hetrick.
+I'm 47 years old as of 2021, and I've been a software developer for many years, though no longer professionally.
+I began writing Quirc, the IRC client that eventually became **Ərk**, in order to learn Python 3, and to learn the ins and outs of the Qt library.
+Quirc died off, got re-written and/or refactored a few (dozen) times, got renamed once I found out there already was an IRC client named [Quirc](https://quirc.org/), and eventually became **Ərk**!
+I've been working on this client for a little over 2.5 years as my primary project, and I'm rather proud of it.
+I use **Ərk** as my primary IRC client, and have for almost 2 years.

 ## Another IRC client?
 Why not use HexChat?